 When applied to your mind in daily life, this is a never-ending back and forth of emotional energy, which can cause you to lose sight of yourself and the world around you.
 If you aren’t careful you can lose hours or even days when fixated on the exchange of energy (the ball) shifting from negative to positive (one player to the other) while life essentially passes you by.
 At some point you need to step back from it all (the cherished game or whatever it is consuming your life), recognise that you aren’t part of the match, and that your life exists outside the stadium.
 Instead, you may want to leave this space for the super-general minded folks who are far better equipped to handle the ups and downs that this type of lifestyle has on offer.

-Removing oneself from this endless tournament (and torment) between up and down is what Lessing is all about!
-I’ll be completely honest with you… It’s going to be very challenging, but only at first.
+Removing oneself from this endless tournament (and torment) between up and down living is what Lessing is all about.
+I’ll be completely honest with you.
+It’s very challenging, but only at first, until the rewards start turning up.

 The Mechanics of a ‘Less-ish Mind’

-“As I observe these jolts or stronger emotional waves that come with the controversial things and people I identify with, I notice that my mind and body start to behave and act in a way they never have before.”
+“As I observe these jolts or stronger emotional waves that come with the controversial things, including both envied and resented people I identify with or against, I notice that my mind and body start to behave and act in a way they never have before.”

 (This is also known as entering the new Level 2 way or a stronger version of ‘Lessing’.)

 Ok, so I’ve had enough of it all.
-Something inside me clicks and I start seeing my circular programs (escapes and demands / highs and lows) in action and rotation more often, and I prioritise ‘watching them’ over the conventional ‘fixing them’ lifelong method.
-Fortunately, this is the first serious shakeup to my system.
-Something beyond Spacetime intervenes and eventually steadies the mental pace, allowing greater spacing between each ‘blah’ as I go from heavy drumming beats to a new humming in the green so to speak.
+Something inside me clicks and I start seeing my circular programs of escapes and demands (highs and lows) in action and rotation more often, and I prioritise ‘watching them’ over the conventional ‘fixing them’ lifelong method.
+Fortunately, this is the first serious shakeup to my system as something beyond Spacetime intervenes.
+My observation eventually steadies the mental pace, allowing greater spacing between each intense thought as I go from heavy drumming beats to a new humming in the green so to speak.

 🌏 An 'Updated/Optimised Mind' in the Real World